Adamocho/primal/README.md

 ### Comments

 Commenting is done with the hash `#` sign.
-The compiler should throw it away.
-Comments apply till the end of the line
+Comments apply till the end of the line.

 ```
 PRINT "Hi mom!" # This is a comment LET x = 1 - it doesn't work here